 I grew up in Idaho Falls, Idaho on the northern edge of the Great Basin.
 I was surrounded by cowboy culture from an early age, with my dad competing in the calf roping at the War Bonnet Round-Up (and mom bringing me along) at three days old.
 I spent my childhood riding horses and chasing cows around and spent my teenage years making horn wraps, sewing saddle pads, sewing rawhide burners, and tying close to a quarter million lariat ropes.
 The self-reliant hard-working Western way of life runs strong in my family– from Geisler’s, my Grandfather’s feed store, to my father’s love of roping turned into a successful international business, to my own leather business built with my own two hands.

 Despite my injuries, at the age of 28, I decided to answer the call to serve my country during wartime and I enlisted in the US Army.
 I attended Basic Combat Training at Sand Hill, Ft.
 Benning, GA.
 Immediately following BCT, I attended Officer Candidate School and earned my commission as a Field Artillery Officer.
 I was stationed at Ft.
 Benning, GA and Ft.
-Sill, OK but spent the majority of my almost 5 years in the Army with the 3d Cavalry Regiment at Ft.
+Sill, OK but spent the majority of my time in the Army with the 3d Cavalry Regiment at Ft.
 Hood, TX.
 I served with the Regiment of Mounted Riflemen through a re-deployment and a pre-deployment rotation in Death Valley during which I met my future wife.
 The joke goes that “if the Army wanted you to have a wife, they would have issued you one” — I can say from experience that meeting her at the National Training Center is about as close as it gets.
 While injuries that I sustained during training ultimately prevented me from deploying to the fight in Afghanistan and cut short my military career, I’m proud to have served and grateful for my wife and our beautiful son.

 I don’t make wallets.